mozilla-l10n/styleguides/docs/mozilla_general/README.md

 #### Translations of trademarks

 Always use Mozilla’s trademarks in their original wording, even if you are transcribing them into your local non-Latin alphabet (per the guidance under point 1 above).
-For example, do not translate Firefox into another language by using words that have the meaning of “fire” and “fox” in that language.*
+For example, do not translate Firefox into another language by using words that have the meaning of “fire” and “fox” in that language.[1]

 If you want to explain how a Mozilla trademark is pronounced in your local language or what it means if translated literally, you may do so in a referential context only.
 When doing so, you should also state expressly that you want to explain the meaning or pronunciation of the term.